 Before starting the diagnosis and management we should know what is Metabolic Syndrome?

 It is basically a condition that triggers the risk of stroke, diabetes, and heart disease.
 Metabolic Syndrome is also known as insulin resistance syndrome, Syndrome X, or dysmetabolic syndrome.
+Keep in mind, you can order insulin online if needed.

 Reportedly, around 35% of Americans are diagnosed with Metabolic Syndrome.
 Although, the number increases with age.
 By the age a person reaches 60, almost a 50% chance is there for him or her to develop Metabolic Syndrome.